-Order 56A RSC, as inserted by S.I.
-502 of 2010 and amended by S.I.
-357 of 2012 provides that the High Court, either by its own motion or upon the application of a party to the proceedings, may invite the parties to use mediation, conciliation or another alternative dispute resolution process to settle their dispute and may adjourn the court proceedings to allow for this process to take place.
+Order 56A RSC, as substituted by the Rules of the Superior Courts (Mediation) 2018 (S.I.
+No. 13 of 2018) provides that the High Court, either by its own motion or upon the application of a party to the proceedings, may invite the parties to use mediation, conciliation or another alternative dispute resolution process to settle their dispute and may adjourn the court proceedings to allow for this process to take place.

 Order 63A, rule 5 RSC gives the court a wide discretion to give such directions and make such orders, including the fixing of time limits, for the conduct of proceedings entered in the Commercial List, as appears convenient for the determination of the proceedings in a manner which is just, expeditious and likely to minimise the costs of those proceedings.